Aurelian-C/React-Summary_App/src/markdowns/React_code_is_written_in_a_declarative_way.md

 ![React_code_is_written_in_a_declarative_way](..\img\React_code_is_written_in_a_declarative_way.png)

-They don’t know where you want to go, they just follow your commands.
-(And if you get the directions wrong, you end up in the wrong place!) ==It’s called *imperative* because you have to “command” each element, from the spinner to the button, telling the computer *how* to update the UI==.
+They don’t know where you want to go, they just follow your commands (and if you get the directions wrong, you end up in the wrong place!). ==It’s called *imperative* because you have to “command” each element, from the spinner to the button, telling the computer *how* to update the UI==.

 In this example of imperative UI programming, the form is built *without* React.
 It uses the built-in browser [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model):